Meta's Brand Rights Protection: What You Need to Know

 With this tool, you can search multiple areas of Meta's platforms — like Ads, Commerce (Shops and Marketplace), Accounts (Pages and Profiles), and Posts — without the hassle of re-entering search terms.
 Searches can be conducted manually using keywords, trademarks, or even by uploading screenshots to locate visual matches.

 Meta's AI takes things further by analyzing your reporting history and reference assets.
 It learns from your activity, helping flag potential violations more accurately.
 You can also save commonly used search terms and filters, making it easier to stay on top of monitoring.
-These saved searches are tailored to individual users within your Business Manager account, adding a layer of personalization.
+These saved searches are tailored to individual users within your Business Manager account, adding a layer of personalization and account security.

 Reference Library (Up to 200 Images)